appwrite/appwrite/CONTRIBUTING.md

 ```
 3. Work - commit - repeat ( be sure to be in your branch )

-4. Push changes to GitHub
+4. Push changes to GitHub.
 ```
 $ git push origin [name_of_your_new_branch]
 ```